lapinskap/indecision-app/README.md

 export default OptionModal;
 ```

 I highly recommend also to look into the [playground folder](./src/playground/) - it shows which things I had to practice to understand the implementation thoroughly.
-There I used mainly documentation.
+To do those exercises I was using mainly documentation.
 There is a version of the application written in JSX.